Functional Metamaterials

 There are many questions and problems that we need to overcome to realise real-world applications of metamaterials.
 There will be exciting fundamental discoveries along the way that will lead to future photonics applications where light can be manipulated at the nanoscale with high speed and efficiency.

-Functional Metamaterials Group, Annual CUDOS Workshop at Shoal Bay, Feb 2011
+Functional Metamaterials and Metadevices Group, Annual CUDOS Workshop in the Hunter Valley, Feb 2015